Mida2304/LABORATORIO1/README.md

 ##### •	Función de probabilidad: Es una función que describe la probabilidad de que ocurra un evento específico en un espacio muestral determinado.

 ## Contaminación de la señal EMG y cálculo de SNR
+[^2^]“In science and engineering, the signal-to-noise ratio (SNR) is a measure that compares the level of a desired signal to the level of background noise”.
+[^2^]: Welvaert M, Rosseel Y (2013) On the Definition of Signal-To-Noise Ratio and Contrast-To-Noise Ratio for fMRI Data.
+PLoS ONE 8(11): e77089. https://doi.org/10.1371/journal.pone.0077089

 ## Gráficas obtenidas